 Join the free Incredible Health Nurse Community to get career advice, support, and tips from experienced fellow nurses.

-Currently, the eight-hour course is allowed under specific waivers for temporary nurse aides in Delaware, Indiana, Iowa, Maryland, New Jersey, New York, South Dakota, Texas and West Virginia.
+Currently, the eight-hour course is allowed under specific waivers for temporary nurse aides in Delaware, Indiana, Iowa, Nebraska, Maryland, New Jersey, New York, South Dakota, Texas, and West Virginia.

-These states are Alabama, Connecticut, District of Columbia, Georgia, Illinois, Kansas, Mississippi, North Carolina, New Hampshire, Oregon, Pennsylvania, South Carolina, Tennessee and Virginia.
+Alabama, Connecticut, the District of Columbia, Georgia, Kansas, Mississippi, North Carolina, New Hampshire, Oregon, Pennsylvania, South Carolina, Tennessee, and Virginia.

-Initially, the Centers for Medicare and Medicaid Services voided the minimum 75-hour training requirements for nurse’s aides in March 2020 to cover the staffing shortages in nursing homes.
+In March 2020, the Centers for Medicare and Medicaid Services voided the minimum 75-hour training requirements for nurse aides in order to cover the staffing shortages in nursing homes.